The whole class, except for Mai.

 and a Vietnam based charitable organization Lifestart Foundation

 .
 While working with Lifestart, I had the great fortune of teaching a book-making workshop to a group of six potential new Lifestart members.
 I am an artist and a bookbinder by trade so the idea of getting to go to Vietnam to teach people to make books was basically a dream come true.
-I was the first artist sent as part of this residency program to supply Lifestart with new ideas for products that could be adopted by potential new members as well as support
+I was the first artist sent as part of this residency program to supply Lifestart with new ideas for products that could be adopted by potential new members as well as support training the new artists.

 THE CLASSROOM - WORKSPACE

 term goal of the Lifestart Foundation is to set up proven working programmes within a small community to effect a generational change, and that is exactly what they do.
 They help people find a means to sustain themselves by teaching trades that become viable sources of income.
 In my case, the book project I was teaching my group would then go on to become products in the Lifestart store in Hoi An.
 The number and range of people that Lifestart serves is wide and ever growing: young, old, able-bodied, disabled, etc. which is why they are always looking for new products and new artists to come teach new skills.